homesol/6502-lcd-4bit/README.md

 This project is based on [Ben Eaters 6502 kit](https://eater.net/6502), and carries on from video #9 which is the completed "Hello World" program.
 From that point this project describes the changes in hardware and software required to operate the LCD in "4-bit mode" allowing for its control using only one (1) port of the 6522  (3 control bits, 4 data bits, 1 unused).

 # Hardware:
-The pin rewiring is documneted at the top of the code, and in these images:
+The pin rewiring is documented at the top of the code, the marked up schematic from [Ben Eaters 6502 kit](https://eater.net/6502) and in these photo images:

 ## ![test](https://github.com/homesol/6502-lcd-4bit/blob/main/images/6502-4bit.png)